Benndot/Connect-X-Pygame/ReadMe.md

 ---

-In terms of working side features so far, there is the music menu and symbol selection.
+In terms of side features, there is currently the soundtrack / music menu, the symbol selection menu and the replay menu / player.

 The music menu controls the game's soundtrack, which acts as the backing music for the entire game.
 From here, the user can choose to mute the music, change which track is playing, or tweak the music's volume.
 Mute buttons, however, are